-Schools will be recruited from 4 areas: Scotland, England - South Yorkshire, England - West Yorkshire, and South Wales.
+Schools are being recruited from 4 areas: Scotland, England - South Yorkshire, England - West Yorkshire, and South Wales.
 This will allow the intervention to be tested in 2 of the 3 devolved nations' education settings, increasing generalisability and 'buy-in' for roll-out if the intervention proves successful.

-In each area all eligible schools will be identified based on available data from the Department for Education's register of educational establishments in England and Wales and Education Scotland.
+In each area all eligible schools are identified based on available data from the Department for Education's register of educational establishments in England and Wales and Education Scotland.

 For example, in England, there are 100 secondary schools in the West Yorkshire region.
-Of these, 59 schools have a percentage of pupils eligible for FSM that is greater than 13.2%.
-We will approach schools, for this area, from this list of 59.
+Of these, 59 schools have a percentage of pupils eligible for FSM that is greater than 13.2% and therefore these schools are eligible to be approached.